Integrated Applied Mathematics (IAM)

 Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 Course gives an introduction to select areas of high-performance computing, providing a basis for writing and working with high-performance simulation codes.
 The three main topics are: 1) basic software engineering, 2) high-performance and parallel programming, and 3) performance analysis and modeling.
-Additional topics may include heterogeneous architectures like GPUs and data analysis/visualization.
-Prereq: Enrollment in a CEPS graduate program, MATH 753, working knowledge of a programming language (C or Fortran), or by permission of instructor.
+Additional topics may include hetergeneous architectures like GPUs and data analysis/visualization.
+Prereq: MATH 753 and working knowledge of a programming language (C or Fortran), or by permission of instructor.